Jp293/Dent-react-client/README.md

 ## Thought Process & Execution

-* Planning:
+* Planning: Initially I planned out the user stories and wireframes to maximize efficiency for users and ease of navigation.

-* CRUD Actions to Back-end:
+* CRUD Actions to Back-end: After setting up the necessary files and forms, I tested each feature with API requests.
+First I created a log, then I set it up so users could see their logs upon signing in via GET requests.

-* Debug:
+* Debug: Removing bugs are warnings was the most challenging part because certain paths would leave users stranded without a way to return to the resource content.
+To remedy this situation, buttons and redirection link were implemented.

-* Basic CSS on forms:
+* Basic CSS on forms: The forms were crowded at first and wouldn't display the fields in a user friendly manner so flex and margin features were used to enhance the forms visually.